After many requests, I’m excited to be accepting a limited number of guitar students again!

 Who is this Dave Blair guitar teacher guy?

 Hi fellow guitar lover!
 Well, I have been playing guitar professionally and teaching for over 25 years.
-I've done 100+ gigs a year in casinos, clubs, bars, resorts, weddings, and festivals for the last 15 years with my own bands as well as a hired gun for many bands.
-I’ve had the privilege of being mentored by and performing with some truly talented and inspiring musicians over the years and am excited at the prospect of passing on all that I have learned to others who share the same love of music.
+I've performed about 100 professional gigs a year for the last 20 years.
+I’ve been lucky enough to have the privilege of being mentored by and performed with some truly talented and inspiring musicians over the years and am excited at the prospect of passing on all that I have learned to others who share the same love of music.

 So you want to be a better player...

-Whatever your goals are, just having a fun hobby to impress your friends, jamming with friends, or gigging professionally I am excited by the opportunity to help you grow and achieve those goals.
+Whatever your goals are, just having a fun hobby, jamming with buddys, writing tunes, or gigging professionally I am excited by the opportunity to help you grow and achieve those goals.
 With proper direction, if you have the passion for it and are willing to put the focus and time in, there is nothing stopping you from getting there.

 I also run multiple open mics, so one goal I like to have for students that are interested is to take specific songs they’ve worked on in their lesson and give them a chance to play them live with my band.
 For many, playing live is a lifelong goal and I get satisfaction from guiding players so they can grow into someone who can either jam with friends, confidently perform at an open mic, or even make good money playing professionally with their own band!